WCTTL LEAGUE RULES

 (c) One point per set, making a total of ten points, shall be awarded for each match.
 Each team shall score one point for each set it wins.

-(e) If two players are not present by 7:30pm, the match shall be declared void and treated as a postponement (see Rule 16).
+(e) If two players are not present within 30 minutes of the start time, the match shall be declared void and treated as a postponement